Logo

 Information and Communications Technology (ICT)

 Nigeria is Africa's biggest ICT market, accounting for 29% of web use in Africa.
-In June 2018, the Nigerian Communications Commission revealed that Nigeria had in excess of 160 million dynamic versatile telecoms endorsers of GSM and CDMA.
+In June 2018, the Nigerian Communications Commission revealed that Nigeria had in excess of 160 million dynamic versatile telecoms subscribers of GSM and CDMA.
 Versatile GSM supporters represent 98.37% of the total telecom endorsers.

 Agriculture